step-up-labs/firebase-authentication-dotnet/README.md

 ## Usage

 In general the terminology and API naming conventions try to follow the official JavaScript implementation, adjusting it to fit the .NET conventions.
-E.g. `SignInWithCredential` is called `SignInWithCredentialAsync` because it is meant to be `await`ed, but otherwise the terminology should be mostly the same.
+E.g. `signInWithCredential` is called `SignInWithCredentialAsync` because it is meant to be `await`ed, but otherwise the terminology should be mostly the same.

 ### Samples